LoveJustice/tinyhands/README.md

 [ ![Codeship Status for tu-software-studio/tinyhandsdreamsuite](https://www.codeship.io/projects/79c5fb20-1e83-0132-0c4f-7a12a542bc63/status?branch=master)](https://www.codeship.io/projects/35545)

 # Docker setup
-1. make sure you have the latest version of [Docker](https://www.docker.com/) and [Docker-Compose](https://docs.docker.com/compose/) installed
+1. Make sure you have the latest version of [Docker](https://www.docker.com/)
+2. Install virutalenvwrapper `sudo apt-get install virtualenvwrapper`, create a new virtual environment `mkvirtualenv <name>`, and enter it `workon <name>`
+3. Install docker-compose, a tool that makes docker easier to use: `pip install docker-compose`
-2. clone the repository
+4. Clone the repository and cd into it
-3. cd into the project directory
-4. execute `docker-compose up -d`
+5. Execute `docker-compose up -d` to build and run the project (This might take a few minutes the first time it is run)
-5. If the build successfully completes, you can find the application running on [port 80](localhost)
+6. If the build successfully completes, you can find the application running on [port 80](localhost)

 ## Docker/Docker-Compose Cheat Sheet
-- `docker-compose up -d` Turn on all of the containers
+- `docker-compose up -d` Turn on all of the containers listed in the docker-compose.yml file
-- `docker-compose kill` Turn off the containers
+- `docker-compose kill` Turn off the running containers
-- `docker-compose run --rm <container-name> <command>` Run a command inside of a container (or run bash so you can do multiple things)
+- `docker-compose run <container-name> <command>` Run a command inside of a container (or run bash so you can do multiple things)
-- `docker build -t tusoftware-studio/<container-name> <directory with a Dockerfile>` Build a container from a Dockerfile
+- `docker build -t tusoftware-studio/<container-name> <directory with a Dockerfile>` Build a container from a directory containing a Dockerfile
 - `docker pull tusoftware-studio/<container-name>`
 - `docker push tusoftware-studio/<container-name>`